 About 70 percent of the Earth’s surface is water-covered and if you are not into diving, snorkeling is your best choice of activity to view the magical underwater world.
 Our team will prepare all the equipment, show you the right techniques and take you to Snoopy Island in Fujairah.

 Upon reaching the Snoopy Island, the crew will present you the snorkeling equipment.
-The trip is about two hours, perfect for first timers and includes everything you need to have the experience of a lifetime and get your first taste of magical of our Indian ocean, right here in Fujairah.
+The trip is about one hour, perfect for first timers and includes everything you need to have the experience of a lifetime and get your first taste of magical of our Indian ocean, right here in Fujairah.

 Yes and our professional team will take you to Snoopy Island for snorkeling.

 Your safety is our priority.
 Therefore, our professional team will always brief and guide you during the session.

 Yes, it is better to be able to swim.
 Everyone booked for this activity will be provided with a life jacket that serves as a buoyancy aid to help you float.
 Our professional team will always keep an eye on you.

 The age requirement is 6 years onwards accompanied by parents.

 Swimwear and towel.
 Wearing a proper swimwear can help you move comfortably during the ride.
 A safety jacket is provided by Adventure Sports.

 Here are the top 8 health benefits of snorkeling:

 Improves breathing: Snorkeling increases your maximal oxygen uptake, a good indicator of aerobic fitness.
 Breathing through a tube involves some resistance and requires greater exertion than free breathing.
 Snorkelers regulate in and out breaths evenly through the mouth, effectively engaging in a breathing exercise.